digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/domains/fabric.rst

 Also make sure to have docker and docker-compose installed.

-The following example explains how to set up Canton on Fabric using a topology with 2 sequencer nodes, (belonging to two different organizations) a domain manager, a mediator, and two participants nodes.
+The following example explains how to set up Canton on Fabric using a topology with 2 sequencer nodes, (belonging to two different organizations) a topology manager, a mediator, and two participant nodes.

 The demo can be found in the examples directory of the Canton Enterprise release.
 Unpack the Canton Enterprise release and then ``cd`` into ``examples/e01-fabric-domain/canton-on-fabric``.

 Run the script ``./run.sh full``.

-The script will start the following:
+The script starts the following:

 1. A Fabric ledger with 2 peers and one orderer node.
 2. Two Canton Sequencer nodes that interact with the Fabric ledger.
-3. A Canton process running a Canton domain manager, a mediator, and 2 participants.
+3. A Canton process running a Canton topology manager, a mediator, and two participants.
 The configuration for this Canton process is in ``config/canton/demo.conf``

 Once the script has finished setting up (you should see the ``canton`` service print "Successfully initialized Canton-on-Fabric" together with the Canton console startup message), you will be able to interact with the two participants using the config at ``config/remote/demo.conf``.